Mohammad Kaif: Test career

-In March 2006, he was recalled to the Test team in place of the injured Yuvraj Singh for the First Test against England in Nagpur.
-Despite top-scoring with a dogged 91 to save the Test match, he was omitted for the following match when Yuvraj had recovered his fitness.
-But he found a place in the four Tests in the West Indies, after Sachin Tendulkar was injured.
-He scored 148 not out in the second Test, his maiden Test century.
+In March 2006, Kaif was recalled to the Test side in place of the injured Yuvraj Singh for the First Test against England in Nagpur, where he top-scored with 91.
+He retained his place in the four Tests in the West Indies, following an injury to Sachin Tendulkar and recorded his maiden Test century - 148 not out - in the second Test.
+He played his last Test on 30 June 2006 against the West Indies.